 During its 24-year production history (under Cominco), over 98 deposits were identified of which 52 were mined, producing nearly 64 million tonnes of ore.
 While in production, it was considered as Canada's most profitable zinclead mine.
 The Company has worked to selectively convert and upgrade the more than 40 undeveloped historical deposits to conform to the disclosure requirements of NI 43-101, as well as deploy modern innovative exploration tools to identify potential targets for resource expansion.

-As of March 26, 2024, five mineral claims were converted to Mining Leases.
-These are located in the vicinity of the proposed mill facility in the 2022 PEA.
-Mineral rights held by PPML in the Northwest Territories are as follows:
+As of October 30, 2024, Mineral rights held by PPML in the Northwest Territories are as follows:

 Figure 1: Pine Point Mining Camp, Mineral Tenure